Academix1/PythonCurriculum.md/PythonCurriculum.md

     - Creating a live demo
     - Discussing challenges and lessons learned

-## VII.
+## VIII.
 Course Conclusion and Next Steps

 ### 1. Review and Reflection
 - Summarizing key learnings from each module